 - Modular design, simplifying filter replacement.

-- Can be installed at home, no plumber necessary.
+- It can be installed at home; no plumber necessary.

 - Seven stages of filtration to provide the cleanest water possible.